-She received a B.A. in Psychology and Visual Arts from Loyola University New Orleans where she played soccer and rugby.
-Nicholson received her M.S. and Ph.D. in Counseling Psychology from the University of Southern Mississippi and has worked in a variety of settings including community mental health, substance abuse treatment, diagnostic and assessment, and different university counseling centers.
+A native of Oxford, Mississippi, Dr. Nicholson joined the University of Mississippi Health and Sport Performance Staff in 2012.
+She received a B.A. in Psychology and Visual Arts from Loyola University New Orleans where she was a student-athlete.
+She received her M.S. and Ph.D. in Counseling Psychology from the University of Southern Mississippi and has worked in a variety of settings including community mental health, substance abuse treatment, diagnostics and assessment, and different university counseling centers.

-Nicholson completed her APA internship at Colorado State University where she specialized in working with athletes through the Sport and Performance Program.
+Nicholson completed her APA internship at Colorado State University where she specialized in working with athletes through the Sport Performance Program.
 She completed a postdoctoral fellowship at the Counseling and Wellness Center at the University of Florida with an emphasis in Sport Psychology and working with student-athletes.

 Nicholson is on the USOC registry of sport psychology consultants.
 She has trained extensively in the use of hypnosis, and is also trained in the specialty areas of EMDR, group therapy, and sport performance.

 Josie is married to Steven Nicholson, is an avid Ole Miss Rebel fan, enjoys running and crossfit, and is devoted to her two German Shepherds, Shiloh and Nanuk.

 Ole Miss' historic win over Alabama last Saturday was not only popular with members of Rebel Nation, it was among the most-watched college football games of the year.The Rebels' thrilling 43-37 victory over the Tide at Bryant-Denny Stadium was the... read more